Master of Science in Library and Information Studies

 Proficiency in foreign language may be demonstrated by:

 - Certification by the appropriate language department, or

 - Completion of 12 semester hours in a foreign language with an average grade of at least 3.0 (B), or

 - Four years of a single language in high school.

 Juris Doctor/Master of Science Degree Requirements

-The Juris Doctor/MS joint degree program leads to both a Juris Doctor (JD) Degree from the FSU College of Law and a Master of Science Degree from the FSU School of Library & Information Studies.
+The Juris Doctor/MS joint degree program leads to both a Juris Doctor (JD) Degree from the FSU College of Law and a Master of Science Degree from the FSU School of Information.
 Graduates of this program will be particularly suited to work in law libraries and other organizations involved with the creation and dissemination of legal information.
-Students in the joint degree program will receive academic advising from both the College of Law and the School of Library & Information Studies.
-Students interested in pursuing the joint J.D./M.S. degree must apply to and be accepted by both the College of Law and the School of Library & Information Studies according to each school’s admission criteria.
+Students in the joint degree program will receive academic advising from both the College of Law and the School of Information.
+Students interested in pursuing the joint J.D./M.S. degree must apply to and be accepted by both the College of Law and the School of Information according to each school’s admission criteria.
 For this joint degree, the criteria for the College are the same as for the Master’s degree.
 Students pursuing the joint degree program must first begin their study at the College of Law.
 Contact the FSU College of Law Admissions Office for application information.

 Time to Completion

 All coursework for both degrees must be completed within a five-year period and both degrees will be awarded at the same time.
 With the exception of the 18 special credit hours described above, students will be expected to fulfill all requirements of both degrees.

 Total of 106 hours from both programs: